Things to Know:

 If you are a new summer member or have not played with us for a few years, you will need a summer band shirt with our current logo.
 Shirts will be provided starting the first summer rehearsal.
 Your first shirt is free, complements of the band.
 If you want more than one, you will be charged $30 for each extra shirt.
 Band shirts are worn with khaki (tannish-colored) bottoms in summer.
 Contact Marilyn Kroner via email if you need a band shirt.

-Call times for summer concerts are 30 minutes before the concert starts.
+Call times for Pops in the Parks concerts are 30 minutes before the concert starts.
 Be in your seats at 6:45 for a 7 pm start time.
 Please come earlier to help our percussion section unload the truck (and also help load the truck after the concert).
 It is a LOT of work for our percussion section and they have to do it every single week in the summer.

 It has been policy with the City that we play a “rain date” the next evening, Tuesday.
 Please check your e-mail for any change regarding this date.
 Once again, if there is no message between 5:00 and 5:30 P.M., assume that we are playing at the same time and location as the scheduled Monday performance.
 If you cannot play Tuesday evening please notify your section leader.